SolaceProducts/solace-apache-beam/README.md

 #### Allow Apache Beam to Detect Message Backlog to Scale Workers

 Apache Beam uses the message backlog as one of its parameters to determine whether or not to scale its workers.
-To detect the amount of backlog that exists for a particular queue, SolaceIO sends a SEMP-over-the-message-bus request to the broker.
+To detect the amount of backlog that exists for a particular queue, the Beam I/O Connector sends a SEMP-over-the-message-bus request to the broker.
 But for it to be able to do this, [show commands for SEMP-over-the-message-bus must be enabled](https://docs.solace.com/SEMP/Using-Legacy-SEMP.htm#Configur).

 #### Get More Accurate Latency Measurements

-By default, the latency measurement for a particular message is taken at the time that the message is read by SolaceIO.
+By default, the latency measurement for a particular message is taken at the time that the message is read by the Beam I/O Connector.
 It does not take into account the time that this message is sitting in a Solace queue waiting to be processed.

-But if messages are published with sender timestamps and useSenderTimestamp is enabled for SolaceIO, then end-to-end latencies will be used and reported.
+But if messages are published with sender timestamps and useSenderTimestamp is enabled for the Beam I/O Connector, then end-to-end latencies will be used and reported.
 For publishing java clients, the JCSMP property, [GENERATE_SEND_TIMESTAMPS](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/com/solacesystems/jcsmp/JCSMPProperties.html#GENERATE_SEND_TIMESTAMPS), will ensure that each outbound message is sent with a timestamp.

 #### Get a More Consistent Message Consumption Rate